 I’m currently going through a veggie burger phase and actually haven’t had a ‘regular’ (meat-based) burger in a really long time.
-I really like how much variety and intricate vegetable combinations a veggie burger can have.
+I love how much variety and intricate vegetable combinations a veggie burger can have.
 The flavors can be anywhere from spicy and powerful to subtle and smooth.
-After eating many different veggie burgers, whether sweet potato, black bean, corn or quinoa, I realized that I wanted to start making my own.
-The burgers not only seem interesting to make, but also delicious to eat.
-I decided to start out following recipes and then move to making my own.
+After eating a variety of veggie burgers, whether sweet potato, black bean, corn, or quinoa, I decided that I wanted to start making my own.
+The burgers not only seem like they would be fun to make but also delicious to eat.
+My plan was to start by following recipes and then move to my own designs.

-I decided to begin my veggie-burger making with a relatively simple quinoa veggie burger and LOVED it!
-My mom and I ate half of the batch of burgers together and, despite there not being any meat in the burgers, left the table feeling very full.
-The egg, cheese, and quinoa were the perfect combination and I would highly recommend for vegetarians and meat-eaters alike!
+I begin my veggie-burger project with a relatively simple quinoa veggie burger, and I LOVED it!
+My mom and I ate half a batch of burgers together, and despite the lack of meat in the burgers, we left the table feeling totally full.
+The egg, cheese, and quinoa were the perfect combination and I would highly recommend these for vegetarians and meat-eaters alike!
 ENJOY

 2 1/2 cups cooked quinoa, at room temperature

 1/3 cup finely chopped fresh chives

 1 yellow or white onion, finely chopped

 1/3 cup or 15 g freshly grated Parmesan cheese

 1 cup gluten-free bread crumbs- buy or simply cut gf bread into very small pieces

 - Combine the quinoa, eggs, and salt in a medium bowl.

 - Stir in the chives, onion, cheese, and garlic.
 Add the bread crumbs, stir, and let sit for a few minutes so the crumbs can absorb some of the moisture.